An Excerpt from active measures: part ii

 “Never,” Taghavi smiled.
 “Colonel Shahroud Mozaffari remains in my stead.”

 Taghavi turned and climbed the aft airstairs.
 Hadi hoisted them up behind him and sealed the door shut against the fuselage.
-The Y-12’s cabin was cramped, the ceiling so low that Taghavi had to slightly hunch over to keep from bumping his head.
+The Y-12’s cabin was cramped, the ceiling so low that Taghavi had to hunch over slightly to avoid bumping his head.
 There were seventeen seats—two in each row on the starboard side and one on the port side—giving the nine of them plenty of room to spread out.
 Taghavi moved along the aisle toward the open cockpit door.
 The pilot and copilot looked up from their instruments and saluted as he poked his head inside.

 “Good evening, General,” greeted the pilot.

-“At once.
-It’ll be a smooth flight home.
+“It’ll be a smooth flight home.
 Weather’s clear all the way to Tehran.”

 “Yes, it’s a beautiful night, isn’t it?”